Chart Color Schemes

 Australind features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 78.3% of all households, including 35.4% couples with children, 29.9% couples without children, and 12.3% single parent families.
 Non-family households account for the remaining 21.7%, with lone person households at 19.7% and group households comprising 2.1%.
-The median household size is 2.7 people, larger than the Rest of WA average of 2.5.
+The median household size is 2.7 people, which is larger than the Rest of WA average of 2.5.

 Frequently Asked Questions - Households